How to Make Pixel Art

 Time to introduce a basic concept.

-Pixel art does not go along with automatic anti-aliasing.
+Pixel art does not work well with automatic anti-aliasing.

 As you can see in the example, the anti-aliased edge (7) has an automatic gradient of pixels to give the shape a smoother contour.

-In Clip Studio Paint you have to turn off anti-aliasing in:
+In Clip Studio Paint you have to turn off anti-aliasing in the following:

 - brushes (8);